mediocre/mehdown/README.md

 - `/8ball question` - Ask the Magic 8-Ball a question
 - `/coinflip heads or tails` - Flip a coin
+- `/concerned` - ಠ_ಠ
 - `/cowsay text or --help` - [ASCII cow with a message](https://en.wikipedia.org/wiki/Cowsay)
+- `/define word` - Look up the definition of a word or phrase
 - `/eightball question` - Ask the Magic 8-Ball a question
 - `/emojify text` - Swap out words with emoji
 - `/flip text` - uʍop ǝpısdn ʇxǝʇ dıʃℲ
 - `/giphy text` - Post a random GIF
+- `/google query` - Search Google for the specified query
 - `/image text` - Post a random image
 - `/jumble text` - Shuffele middele letetsrs of wodrs
 - `/leet text` - Translate text to L3375P34K